Human rights in Israel: Judiciary system and criminal justice

 Israeli law provides for the right to a fair trial and an independent judiciary.
 The 2005 US Department of State report on Israel notes that the courts sometimes ruled against the executive branch, including in some security cases.
 Human Rights Groups believe these requirements are generally respected.
 The system is adversarial and cases are decided by professional judges.
 Indigent defendants receive mandatory representation.
 Some areas of the country fall under the separate judicial jurisdiction of military courts.
 These courts are believed to be in alignment with Israel's other criminal courts on matters pertaining to civilians.
 Convictions in these courts cannot be based on confession alone.

-US Supreme Court Justice William J. Brennan said, in 1987, that despite the difficulties in safeguarding civil liberties during times of security crises, "it may well be Israel, not the United States, that provides the best hope for building a jurisprudence that can protect civil liberties against the demands of national security."

 Capital punishment

 Israeli law currently allows for the death penalty for serious crimes committed during wartime, but it has been abolished during peacetime.
 Current crimes during wartime include genocide, crimes against the Jewish people, crimes against humanity, and war crimes.
 The only person to have ever been executed after conviction in an Israeli civilian court was the Nazi war-criminal Adolf Eichmann.